 About Caldwell Arts Council

-The Caldwell Arts Council has been promoting and presenting high quality arts in Caldwell County since 1976.
-It is their mission to establish and maintain an awareness and appreciation of cultural arts in Caldwell County; encourage participation in arts events; and offer various educational opportunities and administrative services in support of artists, arts agencies, and audiences.
-Sculptural art abounds on the highways and byways of Caldwell County, NC.
+The Caldwell Arts Council has promoted and presented high quality arts in Caldwell County North Carolina since 1976.
+It is their mission to establish and maintain an awareness and appreciation of cultural arts in their community by encouraging participation in arts events.
+They offer various educational opportunities and administrative services that support artists, arts agencies, and audiences.

 For more information, contact email@example.com.